-(And the cheapskate I am, I watched this during a flight.
-I.E. while fumbling with a meal and pleading for/demanding more wine)
+(And the cheapskate I am, I watched this during a flight to Hong Kong.
+I.E. while fumbling with a meal and pleading/demanding for more wine)

 It’s a movie that surfs on charisma, be it the attractive leads, the well-timed soundtrack, or the effective chase sequences.
 Good and bad are also so clearly defined, so beautifully defined, you can’t help but want to embrace the impossible fantasy of a hero who not only looks cherubic, he is equally angelic in everything else he does.
 (Yeah, he helps to rob, but he was forced into it and he doesn’t use the loot!)

-Given most other movies, I would scoff and mentally shut off before such a story is half cooked.
+Given most other such stories, I would scoff and mentally shut off before such a show is half cooked.
 But here’s where Baby Driver triumphs.
 I stayed glued to it until the dreamy end.
 It was just so exuberant to watch and listen to.